martinm07/flask-svelte-template/README.md

 **Every Svelte view you develop MUST be within svelte/src under a subdirectory indicating the section name, and a sub-sub directory indicating the view's name.** Specifically, it is the `index.html` file&mdash;serving as the entry point&mdash;that must follow this rule.
 Nothing else technically has to, and the build step will see for itself what in the dependency graph can go under what sections.

 In the Vite development server (change directory to "svelte/" and run "npm run dev"), you can access your views as "http://localhost:5173/intro/about/" (note the trailing slash, and make sure port is correct).
-It will only recognize specifcally the name `index.html` as the entry point for any directory, and other parts of this project are the same. **Make sure your entry point is named `index.html`.**
+It will only recognize specifically the name `index.html` as the entry point for any directory, and other parts of this project are the same. **Make sure your entry point is named `index.html`.**

 In `svelte/vite.config.ts`, near the top of the file you should see the definition for `entryPoints`.
 Make sure you modify this with whatever views you want to include in the build: